bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-mode-status.md

-# Get Information on Whether Inventory Management is Enabled catalog.document.mode.status
+# Get information on whether inventory management is enabled catalog.document.mode.status

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it soon.

 {% endnote %}